Model of a critical size defect in the New Zealand White rabbit’s tibia

-Introduction: Critical size defects (CSD) in the long bones of New Zealand White rabbits (Oryctolagus cuniculus) have been used for years as an experimental model for investigation of the effectiveness of a new bone substitute material.
+Introduction: Critical size defects (CSD) in the long bones of New Zealand White rabbit (Oryctolagus cuniculus) have been used for years as an experimental model for investigation of the effectiveness of a new bone substitute materials.
 There are varieties of protocols available in the literature.
 This technical note attempts to present an alternative surgical technique of a CSD in the New Zealand white rabbit tibia.
 Methods: Thirty-nine New Zealand White rabbits were used in this study.
 A CSD of approximately 4.5 mm (width) X 9.0 mm (length) was surgically drilled at the proximal tibial metaphysis, approximately 1 cm from the knee joint.
-The surrounding of soft tissue was repositioned and sutured layer by layer with bioabsorbable surgical suture.
-Two x-rays of anteroposterior and lateral were taken before assessed under computed tomography scan at 6, 12 and 24 weeks.
-Results: This alternative method created CSD with less bleeding from the muscle observed.
-No mortality or other surgical complications observed within 6 weeks, 12 weeks and 24 weeks following surgery.
-Conclusion: A simple and safe method for performing CSD was demonstrated and recommended as an alternative approach for surgery on New Zealand White rabbits.
+The surrounding of soft tissue was repositioned and sutured layer by layer with bio absorbable surgical suture.
+Povidone soaked gauze and bandage were used as a dressing.
+There is no control group used in this study.
+Results: This alternative method created good CSD with less bleeding from the muscle observed.
+No mortality on other surgical complications were observed within 6 weeks, 12 weeks and 24 weeks following surgery.
+Conclusions: A simple and safe method for performing critical size defect was demonstrated and recommended as an approach for surgery on New Zealand White rabbits.

 How to Cite

 All material submitted for publication is assumed to be submitted exclusively to the IIUM Medical Journal Malaysia (IMJM) unless the contrary is stated.
 Manuscript decisions are based on a double-blinded peer review process.
 The Editor retains the right to determine the style and if necessary, edit and shorten any material accepted for publication.